bradfrost/atomic-design/chapter-5.md

 Let's break down these steps a bit further.

 ### Step 1: make a thing
 You have to start somewhere, and having something started is better than nothing at all.
-Pick a project that would be a great pilot for establishing your design system, follow a process similar to the one discussed in [chapter 4](/chapter-4/), think about the atomic design mental model detailed in [chapter 2](/chapter-2/), and you'll end up with a solid foundation for a thoughtful design system and pattern library that helps your team work more effectively and thoughtfully.
+Pick a project that would be a great pilot for establishing your design system, follow a process similar to the one discussed in [chapter 4](/chapter-4/), think about the atomic design mental model detailed in [chapter 2](/chapter-2/), and you'll end up with a solid foundation for a thoughtful design system and pattern library that helps your team work more effectively.

 Take the time to package your UI patterns in a pattern library and get it ready to shop around.
-I've talked to several ambitious team members who have built the basic gist of a pattern library over the course of a weekend.
+I've talked to several ambitious team members who have built the basic gist of their pattern library over the course of a weekend.
 This effort makes all the difference in the world since it gives something tangible for stakeholders to react to.
 Again: *show, don't tell*.

 ### Step 2: show that it's useful
-With a nascent-yet-tangible design system in place, you can have a more meaningful conversation with people who control money, scheduling, and resources.
+With a nascent-yet-tangible design system in place, you can have a more meaningful conversation with the people who control money, scheduling, and resources.
 You can discuss exactly how the design system helped save time and money (see *[Pitching Patterns](/chapter-4/#pitching-patterns)* in the last chapter), then paint a picture for how those benefits would scale even further if the organization invested in an official, robust design system.

-Get team members across disciplines who have directly benefitted from the initial system to back you up, and pull in other people who are sympathetic to the cause that would stand to benefit from an expanded design system.
+Get team members from different disciplines to back you up and discuss the initial success of the system, and also pull in others who are sympathetic to the cause that would stand to benefit from an expanded design system.

 ### Step 3: make it official
-You've proven the value of your design system and presented a roadmap for how to make it even better.
+You've proven the value of your initial design system and presented a roadmap for how to make it even better.
 With any luck your organization will commit to making the design system an Official Thing.

-With approval from the highest levels, you're now able to put a plan into action that involves: allocating and/or hiring people to work on the design system, developing a plan to make the design system more comprehensive, establish a governance strategy, and lay out a product roadmap for the design system.
+With approval from the highest levels, you're now able to put a plan into action that involves: allocating and/or hiring people to work on the design system, developing a plan to make the design system more comprehensive, establishing a governance strategy, and laying out a product roadmap for the design system.

 Now it's worth pointing out that things might not shake out the way you hoped.
 Despite demonstrating real value and presenting a concrete plan of action, higher ups still might shoot your initiative down. **Don't be discouraged**.
 You may have lost the battle, but you certainly haven't lost the war.
 Your team should continue to grow and extend the design system (in whatever capacity you can) until its value becomes undeniable.
 As more people benefit from the system, you'll have a groundswell of support to help push the endeavor through.